 Imagine that you’re planning a road trip to Chicago.
 How would you get there?
 What’s your estimated time of arrival?
 Your answers to these questions will depend on the answer to another question: where are you now?

-Essentially, all financial goals are a desire to get from point A to point B. But before you can figure out how to get to point B, you need to figure out where point A is.
-This requires a review of your current financial state, as well as an honest look at your spending and saving habits.
+Essentially, all financial goals are a desire to get from point A to point B. But before you can figure out how to get to point B, you need to know where point A is.
+This requires a review of your current financial state as well as an honest look at your spending and saving habits.

 So how do you figure out where you are right now?
 Start with these three things: